zxfr/Pixelmeister/README.md

 `Pixelmeister` is a platform-independent tool designed to simplify the development of graphical user interfaces for microelectronic devices.
 It currently emulates the `Pixels` and `UTFT` graphics libraries (including `uText`).
 `Pixelmeister` helps simulate user interfaces without the need to download and test the code on the target device after each UI customization step.
 This tool can also convert `TTF`/`OTF` images, icons, and fonts into a very compact format suitable for use in microcontroller programs.

+In the context you can think of `UTFT` as an abstract graphics library that you can replace with minimal effort with any other suitable one.
+For example, `U8G2` for `ESP32`.
+All it requires is support for the drawing of vertical and horizontal lines.

 ![Image](i/pixelmeister14.png "icon")

 ![Image](i/pixelmeister17.jpg "icon")